+Is the military right for you?
+How do you determine if the military is right for you?
 There was a lot I needed to learn before I decided to join the military.
-Before I joined the Reserve Officer Training Program (ROTC) in college the only thing I knew about the military was that there was one.
-I didn’t know branches, certainly didn’t know ranks and had a lot to learn.
+Before I joined the military the only thing I knew about the military was that there was one.
+I didn’t know branches, certainly didn’t know ranks, and had a lot to learn.
 And I thought if I learned the ranks, how to march and when to salute I would be well on my way to a great military career.

 The strange thing about the military is that it is more than just marching and saluting.
 You don’t actually march very often once you finish all your training requirements.
 And when I think about all the things I thought I knew before I went from ROTC to active duty I realize I didn’t actually know very much.